-First thing first, make an planned outline of the event—include the name, date, location, and purpose.
+First thing first, make a planned outline of the event—including the name, date, location, and purpose.
 Make sure that the name of the event is unique and memorable, and it should not be vague so people can easily decipher and remember what the event is all about.
 Make sure that the venue of an event has been booked ahead of time in order to avoid conflict.
 In choosing the venue, be sure that it is relevant to the event.
 Consider also the attendees, their means of transport, budget, and the date.
 Always check the date if there are direct or indirect competitive events or close to your event date.
 If you are going to have a product launch, fundraising, or a festival, make sure that there are no similar events near the area at the same day.
 Most importantly, determine the core purpose and outcome of your event.

 2. Financial Plan

 An event would not be realized without a budget.
 In this part of your plan, specify the expected budget of the event.
 You can make a table indicating the expenses, details, and the cost, so you can get a proper handle on what you are spending and manage the costs like a pro.